rasul-ai/Python-and-Django-Task/README.md

            </table>
        </body>
        </html>
-    5. Update urls.py in the myproject/myproject/ directory to include a URL pattern for the home page: from django.urls import path from myapp.views import home
+    5. I updated urls.py in the myproject/myproject/ directory to include a URL pattern for the home page: from django.urls import path from myapp.views import home

        urlpatterns = [
            path('', home, name='home'),
        ]
-    6. Make sure your JSON file (data.json) is in the root directory of your Django project.
-    7. Run the Django development server: python manage.py runserver
+    6. Run the Django development server: python manage.py runserver
 ```
 Now, if you visit http://127.0.0.1:8001/ in your web browser, you should see a table visualization of the JSON data on the home page.